RedisJSON/RedisJSON/docs/commands.md

 Trim an array so that it contains only the specified inclusive range of elements.

 This command is extremely forgiving and using it with out of range indexes will not produce an error.
-If `start` is larger than the array's size or `start` > `stop`, the result will be an empty array.
-If `start` is < 0 then it will be treated as 0.
+If `start` is larger than the array's size or `start` > `stop`, the return value will be 0 and the resulting array will be empty.
+If `start` is < 0 then it is interpreted from the end.
 If `stop` is larger than the end of the array, it will be treated like the last element in it.

 #### Return value